 - Finally, don’t concern yourself about Uncle Howard and cousin Jane’s Thanksgiving rift nor the awkward liplock between Emily and Mark.
-Let’s presume that we’re dealing with adults who will pleasantly chat and enjoy their Mahi Mahi under the magical lights of your wedding dinner and let bygones be bygones, at least for an hour.
+Let’s presume that we’re dealing with adults who will pleasantly chat and enjoy their dinner under the magical lights and let bygones be bygones, at least for an hour.

-Do try to avoid any guest pairings that may provoke a flying plate, but beyond that, place guests where you think they best fit and be done with it.
+Do try to avoid any guest pairings that touch on serious traumas and that may provoke a flying plate, but beyond that, place guests where you think they best fit and be done with it.

 Ok, you’ve got the inside scoop on three unexpected but daunting tasks and, more importantly, the destination wedding tips to bypass them!
 Treat yourself to a cocktail – maybe my famous sangria!